-Special Olympics is recognised as the third member of the “Olympic Family” and is the only other organisation allowed to use the word ‘Olympic.’
+Special Olympics is recognised as the third member of the “Olympic Family”, in addition to the Olympics themselves, and the Paralympics.

 - Increase opportunities and participation in sporting activities, training and competition for people with an intellectual disability (ID) in Suffolk

-- Support established clubs and help the development of new clubs or groups
+- Support established clubs and, assist in the development of new clubs or groups, who provide (or are seeking to provide), opportunities for participants with an ID

 - Provide countywide coordination and signposting of sport for people with an ID